NextGenRF-Design-Inc/bytepipe_sdk/README.md

 # BytePipe Software Development Kit

+The BytePipe_x9002 SOM is a Software Defined Radio (SDR) System on Module (SOM) based on Analog Devices Inc.’s ADRV9002 Agile Transceiver™ with the Xilinx ZYNC®- UltraScale+ SoC.
+The SOM can be used as an evaluation tool, prototyping platform, or integrated into a full-scale product.
+The ADRV9002 2x2 MIMO transceiver with integrated DPD engine operates from 30MHz to 6GHz and supports both narrowband and wideband channel bandwidths from 12.5KHz to 40MHz.
+The narrow band support makes it suitable for applications including, Land Mobile Radio, APCO P25-PII while supporting higher bandwidth applications like satellite communications, IoT, cellular,  LTE, or Wi-Fi.
+NextGen RF Design, through our design services lab, can also support customized versions optimized for application specific requirements.

 The BytePipe Software Development Kit (SDK) provides a framework for quickly evaluating the BytePipe hardware platform.
 It also serves as a starting point for users to create custom applications.
 Below is a high level block diagram of the software.
 The software includes Linux Desktop running on one of the Cortex A53 application processors and the RFLAN FreeRTOS application running on one of the Cortex R5 DSP processors.
 The programmable logic can be used to support a wide variety of RF communication protocols and includes MathWorks examples.

----

 ![sdk_01](docs/Architecture/sdk_01.png)